Aceearly1993/lecarde-1/README.md

 The game is only verified to be working as intended on windows revisions up until Windows 10 20H2 revision.
 Beyond that revison it's out of my control and nor will there be any hope of making compatibilities specifically for the unintended system (at least from me).

+#### Read this if you encountered random crash exit when pausing ####

+It may or may not have something to do with system compatibility, but make sure you have all the font installed which the game demanded:

+Arial Unicode MS (DX11)
+Baskerville Old Face (DX9)
+MS UI Gothic
+Tahoma
+Old English Text MT (DX9)
+Californian FB  (DX9)
+新宋体 (DX9)
+黑体 (DX9)

+If some of the fonts did not get installed in you computer, the game will be unable to find them and thus cause problems.

 #### NEW Hotkey Functions ####